Code of Conduct

 Each of us must ensure that we fully comply with all anti-corruption and anti-bribery laws, rules and regulations applicable to the conduct and furtherance of our business activities.
 None of us shall influence any business activity by the illegal offer or receipt of bribes, kickbacks, or other illegal inducements.
 We shall not offer or receive anything of value or any other advantage to or from any person for the purpose of illegally influencing any act, omission or decision in violation of the recipient’s duty in order to obtain, retain or direct a business advantage.

 Senior management endorses the PGS Anti-Corruption Policy and its procedures and is responsible for assuring that adequate resources are available and deployed to implement, maintain and assure compliance with the policy and procedures.
-The policy and associated procedures may be found on www.pgs.com.
+The policy and associated procedures are available below.

 Company funds cannot be used to make any direct or indirect payments in the name of PGS, or which benefit PGS, to any: